BalawalSultan/ProgrammingProject/report.md

 From my point of view, the main challenge was to condense all knowledge that we gathered along the course into straight coding, I had to experiment and try many things for the first time, since I wasn't able to be present to all labs.
 I found out some big mistakes of mine, by just trying and with the help of my teammates I was able to figure out what I needed to do and how.
 Some mistakes were, for example, using the "wrong" IDE (I switched from Eclipse to Intellij ) or the fact that I had never installed maven on the pc, some pretty basic stuff but that I had never figured out.
 Sometimes I had to go through the slides of the lecture or the recordings of the lecture just to find out what I did wrong or to copy a strategy or a piece of code I wanted to use.
 All in all, it has been a challenging project, but it has also been a lot of fun, and I am proud of code we produced altogether.

+**Balawal**

+For me, the biggest challenge I faced was to write classes that are easy to UnitTest and easy to understand.
+At the start of this project, I started writing classes that were able to accomplish their goals, but these classes had a common problem, most of the methods in these classes were over 100 lines of code, and not clear in what they were doing.

+At that point in time, I had completely forgotten that I would have to provide UnitTesting for these classes.
+And after a while came the time to start UnitTesting these classes, luckily for me, my teammates made me see my classes for the abomination that they were.
+And so my teammates and I refactored a sizable portion of our code, after refactoring the code we were finally able to write tests for our classes without going doing mental gymnastics.

+What I learned from this is that writing test cases for a class without implementing isn't such a bad idea after all.